1 9 6 0 – 1 9 6 5 (UK)

 128 x 30 minute episodes

-Eric lived with his spinster sister Hattie (Hattie Jaques, veteran of the Carry On series of films and also the real-life wife of Dad’s Army actor John Le Mesurier), at 24 Sebastopol Terrace, East Acton, where they lived on our TV screens for the best part of twenty years.
+Eric was a proud and rather work-shy individual who lived with his spinster sister Hattie (Hattie Jaques, a veteran of the Carry On series of films and also the real-life wife of Dad’s Army actor John Le Mesurier), at 24 Sebastopol Terrace, East Acton, where they lived on our TV screens for the best part of twenty years.

 In the later series, they moved two doors down to number 28.